Technical SEO: The 15 Aspects You Need To Know

 Once you have landed on a website, look at the URL bar.
-Websites with HTTPS:// at the URL’s start, instead of just HTTP://, have an SSL certificate installed.
+Websites with HTTPS:// at the URL's start have an SSL certificate installed instead of just HTTP://.
 You will also see a padlock icon next to the URL in Google Chrome.

 This is very important from an SEO perspective.